StacieL/doc/docs/DiscoverProjectEditor-CreateNewProject.md

 ---
 id: projectEditorOverview
-title: 4D for IOS: Project Editor Overview
+title: 4D for IOS: Create a new Project
-sidebar_label: Project Editor Overview
+sidebar_label: Create a new Project
 ---